holgerbrandl/kutils/src/main/kotlin/de/mpicbg/scicomp/bioinfo/igv/README.md

 ```

-First Example assuming that you
+Basic example assuming that you some bams and beds, which creates a session file called `test_session.igv.xml`

 ```
 kscript - <<"EOF" > test_session.igv.xml